axb157030/C-and-Java-Syntax-Notes/README.md

 # C-and-Java-Syntax-Notes
-Various notes made studying ow to program in C++ and Java
+Various notes made studying how to program in C++.
+I heavily used the textbook, STARTING OUT WITH C++ FROM CONTROL STRUCTURES TO OBJECTS by Tony Gaddis when making these notes.
+I will update this to include more notes in Java

 To increment a value means to increase it by 1 and to decrement a value means to decrease it by 1.
 They work on variables.